carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 but don't overdo it with names that are excessively long.

 Including the units in the field names avoids confusion and enables others to readily interpret your fields.
-Or add it in seperate row to help automatic unit conversions.
+Or add a separate row to help automatic unit conversions.

 **Examples**